tektutor/openshift-administration/README.md

 - In case you don't have WebEx chat access, you may tell me directly
 - Once everyone confirms that you are done with the pre-test, we can proceed with the training
 - Kindly make sure you are using the cloud machine url that was shared yesterday by Ravi(your L&D focal point)
-- The demo link will not help you perform lab exercises, hence please don't connect to demo link by mistake
+- The demo link  was shared to check your connectivity last week, hence avoid connecting to demo link by mistake
 </pre>